Kratochvílite

 Kratochvilite is a rare organic mineral formed by combustion of coal or pyritic black shale deposits.
 It is a hydrocarbon with the formula of either C13H10 or (C6H4)2CH2.
 It is a polymorph of the aromatic hydrocarbon fluorene.
 It forms white, yellow to brown crystals in the orthorhombic system which occur often as a druzey encrustation.
 It has a specific gravity of 1.21 and a Mohs hardness of 1 to 2.

 It was first described from the Nejedly mine in Bohemia, Czech Republic in 1937.
+It is named after Josef Kratotchvíl, Czech geologist.